-

 Michelle C. Kerrick

 Michelle Kerrick is an accomplished leader and retired “Big 4” accounting firm partner with 35 years of diverse management and executive leadership experience, with Deloitte.
-She currently serves on the boards of the publicly traded REIT, American Homes 4 Rent (NYSE: AMH), Beauty Health (SKIN) and SoftBank’s LDH Growth Corp I (LDHAU).
+She currently serves on the boards of the publicly traded REIT, American Homes 4 Rent (NYSE: AMH), Beauty Health (SKIN) and Capital Bank & Trust Company (a subsidiary of Capital Group) and formerly served SoftBank’s LDH Growth Corp I (LDHAU).

 Michelle has been a trusted advisor to Fortune 500 C-suite executives, corporate boards and audit committees across a broad set of industries including real estate/REITs, consumer products and technology.
 She brings experience in the areas of financial and strategic planning, operational effectiveness and digital transformation.
 She also has a strong background in corporate governance and is qualified to serve as a financial expert.